 Based on the input received at the public hearing, the Town Council may wish to identify additional criteria to guide the establishment of districts.
-For example, among other criteria, the Town Council may wish to respect the previous electoral choices of Town voters by avoiding the creation of head-to-head contests between Board members previously elected by the voters of the Town (insofar as this does not conflict with Federal or State Law).
+For example, among other criteria, the Town Council may wish to respect the previous electoral choices of Town voters by avoiding the creation of head-to-head contests between council members previously elected by the voters of the Town (insofar as this does not conflict with Federal or State Law).
+Additionally, given the significance of the change to by-district elections, the Town Council may wish to consider other governance options including, for example, expanding the Town Council or inclusion of a directly elected Mayor.